harsh2204/socketJoy/README.md

 pip install -r socketjoy/requirements.txt
 ```

-At this point you can try to run the server
+We must run the socketjoy setup and the server itself using the following commands.

 ```
 cd socketjoy/